MA Creative Writing (Non-Fiction)

 Teaching and Learning

 Practising and prize-winning non-fiction writers regularly teach on the MA.
-Teaching takes place in three-hour seminars, part of which is given over to workshopping students’ work.
+Teaching takes place in three-hour seminars, part of which are given over to workshopping students’ work.
 The rest of the seminar is spent discussing set texts that you will have read in advance.
 Some of these will be entire books, others will be extracts.
 The set texts are chosen to illustrate a particular literary technique, or because they raise pertinent questions about a specific aspect of non-fiction writing, such as ethics, ‘truth’ or voice.
 This reading, together with scrutiny of your fellow students’ work, is designed to make you more critically aware as a reader and, just as importantly, as a writer, too.

 During the teaching period, you’ll be writing your own pieces to present for workshopping.
-You may be conducting independent research relating to your chosen project throughout the year, particularly during the summer, when you will be working on your 15,000-word dissertation.
+You may be conducting independent research relating to your chosen project throughout the year, particularly during the summer when you will be working on your 15,000-word dissertation.
 Each year, students produce a dossier in advance of the visits by agents and publishers in which they provide brief biographical information and talk about the projects they are working on.
-You will also write a 2,000-word submission for an anthology of student writing, which is published in the autumn.
+You will also write a 2,000-word submission for the anthology of student writing, which is published in the autumn.

 Your compulsory modules are each assessed by a 5,000-word assignment.
 The topic is entirely your choice, and you will have ample opportunity to workshop possible assignment subjects and to discuss them with individual tutors.